manumathewthomas/portfolio/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I'm a PhD student in the Computational Media department at the University of California at Santa Cruz.
-I'm also a part of the [Creative Coding Lab](https://creativecoding.soe.ucsc.edu/news.php) supervised by Professor [Angus Forbes](https://creativecoding.soe.ucsc.edu/angus/).
-My research focuses on real-time graphics and machine learning.
-Recent advances have inspired me to explore AI-assisted techniques for real-time graphics.
-I aim to solve various rendering problems with deep learning solutions optimized for high performance.
+I'm a PhD student in the [Creative Coding Lab](https://creativecoding.soe.ucsc.edu/) at the University of California at Santa Cruz.
+My research focuses on solving various rendering problems with deep learning solutions optimized for high performance.
+Feel free contact me via email: manumathewthomas (at) gmail (dot) com